PaulErwich/AT-ProjectTwo/README.md

 Advanced tech project two.
 Dungeon layout generation using generative AI

 Inside the Python project, there are several test generations from different datasets.
-The import ones are "data/32x32UFinalDatasetmk2" and the training data is "data/TrainingData/32x32Uniform"
+The final generative model is "data/32x32UFinalDatasetmk2" and the training data is "data/TrainingData/32x32Uniform"
+The "data/reportExamples" folder contains a collection of images generated with the model.

 How to setup and run project: